oslabs-beta/Docketeer-extension-v20/README.md

 - Docketeer is a Docker developer tool that's available as an open-source project on GitHub or as an extension on Docker Desktop.
 - It aims to simplify the development process for projects that use Docker containers.
-- Provides the user the ability to take capture instances of container metrics at any given time.
-- Visualize and compare previously saved health metrics to offer users a comprehensive understanding of historical performance.
+- Visualize and compare previously saved health metric snapshots to offer users a comprehensive understanding of historical performance.
 - Allows you to filter through both your running and stopped container logs.
+- Provides image vulnerability data for each image for enhanced understanding of the security of used images
 - Docketeer provides an easy-to-use GUI for managing Docker containers, images, and networks.
 - With Docketeer, developers can quickly start, stop, and delete containers, as well as manage run Docker images.
 - Docketeer offers the ability to create, delete, and attach containers to networks.